 Be aware: Summer is considered peak season, when hotels typically raise their rates and the Great Wall nearly collapses under the weight of marching tourists.

 Things to do: Mountainous areas such as Jingdong Grand Canyon and Chuandixia Village near Beijing's suburbs offer much coolness to escape the summer heat.
 Leisurely boating on Kunming Lake at the Summer Palace, or riding a rickshaw to visit Hutongs (traditional neighborhoods), is also very pleasant.

 Weather: Autumn (September to November) is the most beautiful and pleasant season in Beijing.
 Though there are intervals of weather changes, it is generally comfortable.

 Things to do: Climbing the Great Wall or seeing the red leaves at Fragrant Hill is recommended for this season.
 There are many places that you can go to see fall foilage in this season.

 Weather: Winter is from December to February.
 It is cold and dry with occasional snow.
 The temperature is usually well below zero.

 Clothing: Prepare down jackets, thick jeans and long johns, sweaters, hats and gloves.
 You might also need a mask to protect your nose on windy days.

 Things to do: Eating steaming Mongolian hotpot can warm you up in winter.
 Celebrating a traditional Chinese New Year in the Hutongs, attending bustling temple fairs, and learning to make dumplings will surely give you an authentic experience of local people's life.

-In addition you can enjoy skiing at Nanshan Ski Resort (see our Nanshan Skiing Day Tour), Huaibei Ski Resort, and the Bird's Nest (the National Stadium, main venue for the 2008 Olympics Beijing).
+In addition you can enjoy skiing at Nanshan Ski Resort, Huaibei Ski Resort, and the Bird's Nest (the National Stadium, main venue for the 2008 Olympics Beijing).
 Also check out Top Ski Resorts in China.